CumbyLab/gridrdf/README.md

 # Using the Code

-All modules contained in gridrdf have documentation describing their intended use.
-Note that many modules can also be run as command-line scripts; to get more details type:
+All modules contained in gridrdf have documentation describing their intended use, and are grouped into 'data preparation' (`gridrdf.data_prepare`), 'similarity calculation' (`gridrdf.earth_mover_distance`) and 'model training' (`gridrdf.train`) steps.
+Other utility modules are also included.

+Submodules of gridrdf can be imported and used interactively in a python environment, but the main steps outlined above can also be accessed as command line scripts by calling the module directly (--help will give more details of usage):

 ```
 python -m gridrdf.MODULE_NAME --help
 ```

+# Intended Workflow

-To re-create the results of kNN model to predict bulk modulus using the GRID descriptor and EMD as the dissimilarity measure, the procedure is as follows:
+To re-create the results presented in the publication of predicting bulk modulus  using a kNN model and EMD dissimilarity, the procedure is as follows:

 1. Import data from the materials project with calculated elastic moduli